Sharon is a human resources manager with a passion for reading, research, hanging out in her own backyard.

 - Hose down the patio with water to clean and encourage settling.
 Hey, you are done.
 Stand back and admire your work!

-A little Corner is all You Need
+A little Corner Is All You Need

 The Smallest Corner: So Cozy

 It doesn't matter the size of your yard as all yards have corners.
-This corner involves the instalment of a few slabs of concrete enough for a solid area to put a table and two chairs.
+This corner involves the installment of a few slabs of concrete enough for a solid area to put a table and two chairs.

 When choosing your corner remember to take into consideration the whereabouts of the sun during the day.
 The southeast corner will be pretty sunny and hot.
-If the purpose is to sit in the sun then that's fine but if it is shade you are looking for then a north west corner may be a better choice.
+If the purpose is to sit in the sun then that's fine, but if it is shade you are looking for, then a northwest corner may be a better choice.

 Backyard Design: Create a Focal Point

-Greenery as A Focal point
+Greenery as a Focal Point

 You can do a lot with shrubs and flowers.
-This design is very simple but looks like it too a lot of planning with the plantings.
+This design is very simple but looks like it took a lot of planning with the plantings.
 Digging out a focal point in the centre of your patio can be great for many uses.
 It could serve as a water feature or a fire pit.
 You could plant your favourite flowers in the centre.
 Perhaps even a hot tub?
 Use your imagination.

 Irregular Shapes Serve a Dual Purpose

 A barrel would be a nice feature here with different plantings for each season depending on the climate you live in.
-This is a very small patio but it creates the illusion of much more space because there is much for the eye to see.
+This is a very small patio, but it creates the illusion of much more space because there is much for the eye to see.

 Hidden Among the Trees